 Key Market Trends

 Cancer is Expected to Hold Significant Market Share in the Therapy Area Segment Over the Forecast Period

 - Cancer is an abnormal growth of the cells in the body.
 There are more than 100 different types of cancer.
 According to the GLOBOCAN data, in 2020, there were around 2,261,419 (11.7%) new breast cancer cases, 2,206,771 (11.4%) new lung cancer cases and 1,931,590 (10%) new colorectum cancer cases.
 Breast cancer represents 1 in 4 cancers diagnosed among women globally.
 Colorectal, lung, cervical, and thyroid cancers are also common among women.
-This cancer incidence is expected to rise in the coming years, which is helping the market to grow.
+This cancer incidence is expected to rise in the coming years, helping the market grow.

 To understand key trends, Download Sample Report

 North America Dominates the Market and it is Expected to do the Same in the Forecast Period